 If an intranet doesn’t serve as a centralized hub for storing, accessing and sharing assets, employees are less likely to log in on a daily basis.
 Because companies often have a variety of official assets that employees in many departments need to access, an effective intranet will provide a convenient place to store these resources.
 This, in turn, frees up staff members from having to manage and distribute those assets to each individual who seeks them.
 A good intranet also enables employees to share those and other assets among departments through an accessible centralized portal.

-Brightspot is the ideal solution to address all of these challenges.
+Brightspot is built to address all of these challenges.
 Whether you’re a global organization, nonprofit, university or any other type of business, our best-in-class content management system will empower you to create a customized, robust intranet that supports easy content management and dependable searchability.
 With Brightspot, companies can create an internal site that will not only meet their employees’ needs but inspire and engage their personnel, helping increase job satisfaction and retention.